mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 The `value` of the Kafka message instead needs to have the following fields:

 - `op_type`: the type of operation (`I` for insert, `U` for update, `D` for delete).
+- `pos`: a positive integer, usually a timestamp, which ensures messages are processed in the correct order
 - `after`: the data values after the operation execution (`null` or not set if it's a delete operation)
 - `before`: the data values before the operation execution (`null` or not set if it's an insert)